Milagros Cabral: 1998

-She started playing for the Senior National team, winning the silver medal at the volleyball tournament during the 1998 Central American and Caribbean Games.
+Milagros started playing for the Senior National team at the 1998 Central American and Caribbean Games, where she won the silver medal.

-Milagros also played at the 1998 World Championship where the Dominican Republic won the last ticket.
+Milagros also played at the 1998 FIVB World Championship, where the Dominican Republic finished in 11th place.

 1999

 She played in Italy for the Marsi Palermo, at a mostly Latin team, playing with fellow Dominican Nuris Arias, Argentines Marianna Ratti and Carolina Costagrande, and Cubans Marta Sánchez and Lilian Izquierdo.

 2000

 At the 2000 USA Volleyball Open Championships playing with the Dominican Dream Team, Cabral won the championship and she was selected among the All-Tournament Team.

 2002

-During The 2001/2002 season Milagros played with fellow countrywoman Cosiri Rodríguez at the Spanish club Construcciones Damesa de Burgos.
+During The 2001-02 season Milagros played with fellow countrywoman Cosiri Rodríguez at the Spanish club Construcciones Damesa de Burgos.
 She won the 2002 Pan-American Cup silver medal.

 At the 2002 FIVB World Championship, in her second participation at the top volleyball championship, she helped her country to finish in the 13th position.

-For the 2002/2003 season, Milagros played with Nuris Arias at the same club, this time sponsored by Universidad de Burgos.
+For the 2002-03 season, Milagros played with Nuris Arias at the same club, this time sponsored by Universidad de Burgos.
 In both seasons with the club, she helped her team to reach the quarterfinals of the Indesit European Champions League, and the second place of the Spanish Queen's Cup.

 Cabral won her first gold medal at the 2002 Central American and Caribbean Games held in San Salvador, El Salvador, also winning the "Most Valuable Player" award.